OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 ### Database deployments
 Deploying database updates only requires a connection string to the database server, and database you're working with.
 Workers help perform database deployments without having to install additional software on the database server.

-### API or Web Service calls
+### API or Web service calls
-Slack notifications, Microsoft Teams messages, or deploying SQL Server Reporting Services reports can be done by calling APIs or a Web service and don't need a target to run on.
-These are perfect use cases for using Workers.
+Workers are perfect for calling APIs or a Web service that don’t need a target to run on.
+Examples include:

+- Slack notifications
+- Microsoft Teams messages
+- Deploying SQL Server Reporting Services reports

 ### Running scripts
 Running scripts is another use case for Workers.
 Process intensive operations can be offloaded to run on a Worker instead of slowing down the Octopus Server.